 Warrant of Fitness: How Much Does a WoF Cost?

-A necessary part of owning a vehicle is getting a warrant of fitness.
+A warrant of fitness is an essential part of car ownership.
 So how much does a WoF cost?
 And what else do you need to know about WoFs?

 Getting a warrant of fitness (WoF) for your vehicle is a legal requirement if you plan to drive it on public roads, and you risk a hefty fine if you’re busted driving without one.
 So alongside petrol costs, services, registration and repairs, you’ll need to factor in the ongoing cost of a WoF into your driving budget.